SAP/code-pal-for-abap/docs/checks/number-interfaces.md

 ### What is the Intent of the Check?

-Thhis check counts the number of interfaces up to a maximum.
+This check counts the number of interfaces up to a maximum.
 If there are too many interfaces in a class, it is an indicator that the [single responsibility principle](https://en.wikipedia.org/wiki/Single_responsibility_principle) is violated.

 ### How does the check work?